richard534/Duck-Billed-Datapus-Blog/content/collections/posts/2018-07-08-Getting-started-with-Data-Engineering.md

 ## What is a Data Engineer 💻

 We can distinguish data engineers from software developers/engineers In the same way we distinguish web/android developers from software developers.
 All have knowledge of building software; some just have more specialised knowledge of a specific technology/stack.
 > **N.B.** A similar distinction is being made on the operations side of things as well.
-With job titles such as “*data infrastructure engineer” cropping up.
+With job titles such as “data infrastructure engineer” cropping up.

 It’s worth taking a second to differentiate between two often confused roles in the big data space.
 That of a “Data engineer” and a “Data Scientist”.